intel/gbs/README.rst

 passwdx
     encoded OBS account user passwd, this key would be generated automaticlly.

-In the [localbuild] section, the following values can be specified:
+In the [build] section, the following values can be specified:

 build_cmd
     build script path for building RPMs in a chroot environment